pengyuli/leetcode/Design Message System.md

 pull: for group chat we may need to push to user not online, will be solve if we have user online status

 #### long pull vs websocket
-LP: hanging Get, after get the response will sand another response.
+LP: hanging Get, after get the response form server client will sand another request. so there may potential has delay on messages between the 1st response and 2nd response

 WS: provide persistent connection between user and server

 ## Storage